Free Initial Assessment

 Do you need a lawyer to draft your separation agreement?

-You can draft a separation agreement yourself, but it is a good idea to seek expert legal advice before signing.
+You can draft a separation agreement on your own, but it’s wise to consult with a legal expert before finalising it.
 A solicitor will advise you about whether the agreement fully protects your interests and what you should consider including.

-It is vital to talk to a separation agreement solicitor if there are potential difficulties with your break-up.
+It is vital to talk to separation agreement solicitors if there are potential difficulties with your break-up.
 For example, if one of you earns significantly more than the other or your ex-partner pressures you to sign the separation agreement.

 Making the decision to separate is rarely easy, and a solicitor can help to ensure the separation process is handled fairly.
 You will likely have lots of questions and concerns, and you may want to know what will happen to your finances, home, and possessions.
 If you have children, you will want to ensure their well-being is a priority.